LulububuSoftwareGmbH/boltredirector/readme.md

 Installation
 ------------

-The latest stable version of Redirector is included in the [bolt/bolt] (http://github.com/bolt/bolt).
+The latest stable version of Redirector is included in the [bolt/bolt] (http://github.com/bolt/bolt) repo.
 To activate it, simply enable the extension by adding `Redirector` to `enabled_extensions` in `app/config/config.yml`:

 ```yml
 enabled_extensions: [ Redirector ]